 “Fake it till you make it” is probably the worst piece of advice anyone can give you when it comes to storytelling in content marketing.
 Being fake or unauthentic is absolutely not an option.

 So, no matter how hard it seems at the beginning, make sure you use a fresh idea, a unique perspective to craft your own story that doesn’t appear inspired by millions of others or even run off the mill.

-Stay true to your brand values and principles and use them to deduce your own voice and tone which sets you apart from your competition.
-Remember that your audience is smart enough to differentiate the two narratives.
-They will immediately realize if your story or idea is not unique.
-That’s because a typical internet user is exposed to at least 5,000 campaigns a day.
+Stay true to your brand values and principles and use them to deduce your own brand voice and tone which sets you apart from your competition.
+Your audience will immediately realize if your story or idea is not unique.

 Use emotions to connect with your audience

 Your story is absolutely futile if it doesn’t evoke the intended emotions in the readers.

 This could be anything - fear, anger, joy, thrill, surprise, or any other emotion that either motivates, moves, or makes the reader feel something and connect with your brand.